You are listening to the Sean Hannity Radio Show podcast.

 When I was at NBC, I was very censored.

-You know, I was trying to talk about Obamacare the first time around, and I said these numbers just don't make sense.
+You know, I was trying to talk about Obamacare the first time around, and I said, these numbers just don't make sense.

 If we have more people who use more stuff, and how can they pay less?

-That's gonna cost more.
+That's going to cost more.

-If they're you lose money on each one, you make it up on volume.
+And they said, oh, you know, it's like with the widgets, if they're, you lose money on each one, you make it up on volume.

-I was called up to the principal's office and told that I was disrespecting the office of the president.
+And when I said at CNBC that that didn't make any sense, the math just didn't work, I was called up to the principal's office and told that I was disrespecting the office of the president.

 And they were trying to censor me in a really false way.